 The Goji Smart Lock features video recording, something we haven’t seen from any other smart lock company.
 Whenever the lock is activated, the built-in camera will begin recording.
 All images captured will be kept in a log so you can access them to see who’s been coming and going.

 The smart lock has captured our interest with its innovation and the possibilities for home security.
 The brands mentioned here are just a few of the many smart lock options.
-The industry is very new, however.
-Many of these products are still in development and we’re confident that they’re just the beginning.
+When shopping for smart locks, make sure the lock is 1) compatible with your door, 2) provides multiple access codes for added security, and 3) integrates with your home security system.